Alle1307/micropython-st7565/README.md

 ﻿
-# Instruction how to connect Raspberry Pi Pico to a LM6020c graphics LCD display using micropython
+# Instruction how to make a 128x64 graphics LCD display with ST7565 driver work on a Raspberry Pi Pico using micropython

 ## **Table of Contents**
 + [Introduction](#introduction)